Introduction: Laws, Regulations and Guidelines

 The second is for the use of highly treated Class IV reclaimed water generated from centralized wastewater treatment works, and are entitled Guidelines for Use of Class IV Reclaimed Water High Potential for Human Contact.

-Certain technical details affecting water reuse are found in State plumbing code, COMAR 09.20.01*, which incorporates the 2015 National Standard Plumbing Code by reference.
+Certain technical details affecting water reuse are found in State plumbing code, COMAR 09.20.01*.
 For local plumbing codes, which may be more strict than the State code, contact the Maryland Board of Plumbing.

 Although technical plumping practices relating to water reuse are found throughout the plumbing code, Appendix G, Green Plumbing, of the National Code, covers topics like water conservation, landscape irrigation, gray water systems, Reclaimed water systems, on-site treated non-potable water systems, non-potable and potable rainwater catchment systems.